-Mbora involves his students in all research activities including fieldwork in Kenya and laboratory analyses in the United States.
+Mbora involves his students in all research activities including fieldwork in Kenya and laboratory analysis in the United States.
 Students get opportunities to travel to Kenya and learn how to do science and conservation in a developing country.
-Mbora teaches courses in animal behaviour, conservation biology, ecology and evolution, and environmental science.
+Mbora teaches courses in animal behavior, conservation biology, ecology and evolution, and environmental science.

 - Mbora, D. N. M. and M. A. McPeek, 2010.
 "Endangered Species in Small Habitat Patches Can Possess High Genetic Diversity: the Case of the Tana River Red Colobus and Mangabey."
 Conservation Genetics, 11:1725 - 1735.